 Neither party shall be liable or have any responsibility to the other party for any indirect, special, consequential, punitive or other delay-related or performance-related damages including, without limitation, lost earnings, production or profits allegedly caused by any claim or action, whether it is based in whole or in part on contract, negligence, strict liability, tort, statutory or any other theory of liability.

-For a period of one (1) year following the expiration or termination of this Agreement, neither ENA nor any of its affiliates shall take any action toward undertaking or otherwise profiting from the Proposed Transaction or the underlying Island End Project to be located in Everett, Massachusetts without the express written consent of Ameresco in its sole discretion.
+From the time of the signing of this Agreement until October 1, 2001 neither Party shall pursue the Proposed Transaction without the participation of the other Party, unless the other Party consents in writing or notifies the other Party that it does not intend to pursue the Proposed Transaction.

 A Party shall be liable for any breach of this agreement by such Party or any of its Representatives.
 Neither failure nor delay by the non-defaulting Party in exercising any of its rights, powers or privileges herein shall operate as a waiver nor shall any single or partial exercise preclude any other or further exercise of any right, power or privilege.